I’ve always held three foundations as being essential to my life. They are also the foundations to my commitment to my client’s health.

-Finally, after what seemed hours, the screaming stopped, he handed the sample to me, where-upon I made the requisite microscope slides and brought them & the remaining sample back to the lab.
-As I handed the sample to the senior technologist, I relayed her the story.
+Finally, after what seemed like hours, the screaming stopped.
+He handed the sample to me.
+Where-upon I made the requisite microscope slides and brought them and the remaining sample back to the lab.
+As I handed the sample to the senior technologist, I relayed to her the story.

 She looked back at me with sad eyes, “But, Leslie, they don’t even treat leukemia in people that age.”

 I was appalled and devastated!
 Here I was, technically still a student, just weeks from graduating after 5 long and grueling years.
 I instantly understood in that position (or any position I hoped to grow from there) I was helpless to effect change.
 In other words, I knew I needed to be outside of that system in order to effect change and to truly help people heal.

 A short year later; I had graduated and found work with what others called a dream job.
 I quit that job, at a famous Boston hospital, and embarked on the adventure of a lifetime.